 The awe inspiring ocean and her go hand in hand.
 Nevertheless, sad stories of the sea are told in local taverns.

 Since 2008, no more excessive loud music allowed during fiestas after 2 a.m.
 That doesn't help much for those who need a good nights sleep for work and live in a tourist hub.

 Each of its 20 suburbs don't only celebrate their own church patron days.
 They also have a holiday dedicated to culture and folk art.
 There are folk dance holidays, kids street parties, fashion show days, Cine and photography festivals, sports tournaments, you name it.
 A'Sortija' which means horse race takes place during the important Fiesta de la Cruz (holy cross) on May 3rd.
 Then all houses display fancy decorated crosses with banners, carpets and flowers.
 Romerias play a part.
 The celebrations are too numerous to list them all.
 You wonder how work is fitted in.
 However, the people of Realejos think that they have made an art of it to combine both.
-Then there are May and July holidays, Christmas, Easter and of course its own carnival.
+Then there are May and July holidays, Christmas, Easter and of course a very own carnival.

 Most business on all Canary Islands is closed at this time, as it is also for important pilgrimage for the whole archipelago.

+This festivity of magic of lights whose date may change is celebrated by the whole Indian Tenerife community, no matter what their religion.
 Book at Restaurante Tandoori in Adeje by joining a traditional fiesta of a Diwali evening with Sari clad ladies and delicious, exotic food by calling 922 714416...